stephenmthomas/studioborne/README.txt

 [4] VERSION HISTORY
 	0.97 - Pending
 		-Added the ability to change note blip colors.
+		-Fixed an issue cauting the fretboard tuning to load incorrectly.

 	0.96 - Released 14NOV2020
 		-Received some critical advice on Reddit, and thus: